Geometry of Banach spaces: a new route towards Position Based Cryptography: Preliminaries

 With this at hand, Proposition \ref{Type_Inttheta} follows from how type constants interact with the complex interpolation method, Proposition \ref{Prop_IntType}.
 In particular, it is enough to fix $p_0 =2$, $p_1 = 1$ in that result and consider the trivial bound $\rmT_1 (\s^{n,m} \otimes_\pi \s^{n,m}) =1 $.

 Therefore, there remains to provide a proof for \eqref{type_epsilon}.
 To prove the stated estimate we bound the cotype-2 constant of the dual, $M_{n,m} \otimes_\pi M_{n,m}$.
-Therefore, from the duality between type and cotype, Proposition \ref{typecotype_duality}, we obtain:
+Therefore, from the duality between type and cotype, Equation \eqref{typecotype_duality}, we obtain:

-To estimate $ \mathrm{C}_2(M_{n,m} \otimes_\pi M_{n,m})$, we use the following bound on the cotype of the projective tensor product, implicit in \cite{Pisier90}\footnote{ The key result here is Theorem 5.1 in \cite{Pisier90}.
+To estimate $ \mathrm{C}_2(M_{n,m} \otimes_\pi M_{n,m})$ we use the following bound on the cotype of the projective tensor product, implicit in \cite{Pisier90}\footnote{ The key result here is Theorem 5.1 in \cite{Pisier90}.
 The bound we use is obtained keeping track of the constants appearing in the isomorphic statement of that theorem.
 We are indebted to Jop Briët for kindly sharing with us some very useful private notes on Pisier's method.}